 - Once in the Power Options, click on “Choose what the power buttons do” present at the left side of the screen.

-- Now you will see an option which requires administrative privileges named as “Change Settings that are currently unavailable”.
+- Now you will see an option that requires administrative privileges named as “Change Settings that are currently unavailable”.
 Click it.

 - Now head to the bottom of the screen and uncheck the box which says “Turn on fast startup”.
 Save changes and exit.